adutt1010/cse15l-lab-reports/report4.md

 This was used to enter the directory of the file I cloned and running the tests.

-## Editing the code to fix the file
+## Editing the code to ensure the test runs successfully
 ![image](images/labrep4D.png)
 Command :
 `vim ListExamples.java `